nipunap/nipunap/blogs/2025/kubernetes-workloads-scheduling-tutorial.md

 # Check placement
 kubectl get pods -l app=production-app -o wide

-# Pods can now schedule on workloads-lab-worker
+# Pods can now schedule on the node with environment=production taint
 ```

 #### Step 4: Database with Toleration